polylang/polylang/readme.txt

 * Fix compatibility with Woodmart theme search form
 * Fix compatibility issue with 3rd party ajax requests since jQuery 3.3 #744
 * Fix CSS conflict with WooCommerce Bookings
+* Fix browser error when displaying an embed and using a cache plugin #757
 * Fix post type archive title and metadesc not translated in Yoast SEO
 * Fix PHP notice in REST API